U-GUIDE: South Dakota pheasant hunting - Fully, Semi or Self Guided pheasant hunting in South Dakota

 UGUIDE South Dakota Pheasant Hunting

-Since starting as a waterfowl hunter at the age of 16 and now a private agricultural landowner at the age of 44 I've learned that conservation has a lot of different meanings to a lot of different people.
-However, I do know for sure that we all live on 1 planet and at the very least we all have that in common.
+Since starting waterfowl hunting at the age of 16 and becoming a private agricultural landowner at the age of 44, I've learned that conservation has a lot of different meanings to a lot of different people.
+However, I do know for sure that we all live on one planet and at the very least we all have that in common.
 The rest seems to be up for debate.

 For the purposes of this article I will refer to conservation as the issues that affect wildlife and the environment in the upper Midwest which historically has had both high agricultural yields as well as high wildlife populations.
-They have long since gone together and many have partaken in pheasant, waterfowl and deer hunting escapades as a result of an abundance of the land.
+They have long since gone together and many have partaken in pheasant, waterfowl and deer hunting escapades as a result of the abundances of the land.

 Now let's consider some present day terms and issues that face many of us: "Iraq War", "Fuel prices", "Ethanol", "$4.00 Corn", "Switchgrass", "Hunting Lease", "Pay Hunt", "Foreign Oil Dependency", "Biomass", "Wildlife populations", "Rising land prices", "Losing land access", "Public Hunting", "Pheasants Forever", "Ducks Unlimited", "CRP", "Farm Bill 2007".

 Are you wondering what the relationship is between all these words and phrases?
 Excellent!
-We should all ponder, heavily, these images and impacts because they are all interconnected.
-When someone debates a conservation issue without knowing the facts and interdependencies of "The" issues they will alienate the stakeholders.
+We should all heavily ponder these images and impacts because they are all interconnected.
+When someone debates a conservation issue without knowing the facts and interdependencies of the issues, they will alienate the stakeholders.
 For instance, consider the present day issue of rising fuel costs.
 How does this affect fertilizer costs?
 Why do I care?
 I just want to hunt deer or pheasants.
 Fertilizer is a petroleum based product.
 Oil goes up, fertilizer goes up.
 What happens when fertilizer goes up?
 It acts upon everything that it is related to.
 Here's a list for starters: land prices, equipment, crop prices, cash rent, property taxes, pasture rent, beef prices, mechanical repairs.
 The list goes on and on.

 Entitlement is a guarantee of access to benefits because of rights, or by agreement through law.
 It can also refer, in a more casual sense to someone's belief that they are deserving of some particular reward or benefit.[1]
 It is often used as a negative term in popular parlance (i.e. a 'sense of entitlement').
 The legal term, however, carries no value judgment, it simply denotes a right granted.
 It was issued in 1965 by Presidents Johnson's administration.